Fr. David A. Holley

 Diocese: Diocese of Worcester MA

-Ordained for the Benedictines; “dispensed” from order in 1962.
+Ordained for the Benedictines in 1958; “dispensed” from the order in 1962.
 Became a Worcester diocesan priest.
-First known abuse was of minors in MA.
-Sent to the Paracletes in NM for treatment.
-Many victims in many states.
-After abusing in El Paso, transferred by Bishop Metzger to the San Angelo, TX diocese.
-Convicted in 1993 of abusing 8 boys during 1972-1974 in Alamogordo NM; sentenced to 275 years.
+The first known sexual abuse was of minors in MA.
+Holley was sent to the Servants of the Paraclete in Jemez Springs, NM for treatment.
+He abused many children in many states.
+After abusing in El Paso, Holley was transferred by Bishop Metzger to the San Angelo, TX diocese.
+He was convicted in 1993 of sexually abusing 8 boys during 1972-1974 in Alamogordo NM; sentenced to 275 years.
 Died in prison 11/25/2008, buried in NM.
-Accused in new federal suit of abusing, along with D. Barfield and W. Diamond, a boy in Alamogordo.
+Accused in a new federal suit of abusing, along with D. Barfield and W. Diamond, a boy in Alamogordo.
 He and Diamond also worked together earlier.
 A new suit was filed in Denver in 12/2013.
 Included on the Santa Fe archdiocese’s list of accused 9/12/2017.
 On the Las Cruces diocese’s list 11/8/2018.
 On the Amarillo diocese’s list 1/31/2019.
 On El Paso’s list 1/31/2019.
 On San Angelo’s list 2/13/2019.
 A new suit was filed 3/31/2020 against the Servants of the Paraclete, the Las Cruces, El Paso and Worcester dioceses, and two Alamogordo parishes for abuse of a boy in the 1970s.
 Included on the St. Benedict’s Abbey (Bene Lake WI) list, as “Fr.
 Benet Joseph Holey.”
 Abuse noted to have occurred in the 1950s in PA.
+Accused in a new lawsuit filed in 7/2025 of a 10 to 11-year-old altar boy 1975 through 1976, while assigned to Immaculate Conception Parish in Alamagordo NM.
+Per the suit, the abuse was “frequent and brutal.”

 Return to main database page.
 See abbreviations and posting policy.
 Send corrections.